opencadc/vos/cadc-vos-client/README.md

 a container node in the root named `client-int-tests` - normally it is easiest if that identity is also the cavern root owner.

-It is very dangerous and not supported to run integrtation tests against a real VOSpace service where you care about the content because tests are free to perform cleanup and code can have bugs.
+It is very dangerous and not supported to run integration tests against a real VOSpace service where you care about the content because tests are free to perform cleanup and code can have bugs.